leosoaivan/TOP_ror_flight_tracker/README.md

-# Members-Only
+# Flight Tracker
-Flight-Tracker is a Rails project that is part of The Odin Project's Rails curriculum.
+Flight Tracker is a Rails capstone project that is part of The Odin Project's Rails curriculum.
 The assignment can be found [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-advanced-forms).
 The project is meant to showcase the use of Rails associations and nested forms to build a simple flight booking application.

 ## Getting Started
 N/A